Conventional farming outperformed 10-1 by nature

 On top of that, many of the conventional farming methods have such high energy input that the production of energy in the form of crops are often less than the input.
 It simply must be stopped, there is no care of the earth in conventional farming, only destruction.
 It's only about profit here and now, at all costs.

-A permaculture project should be seen as "one" living organism, a biological circle, natures recycling system, where all elements depend on all the other elements, back and forth.
-There is no one-way traffic of nutrition and energy in permaculture only 100% recycling again and again as in a natural habitat.
+A permaculture project should be seen as "one" living organism, a biological cycle, natures recycling system, where all elements depend on all the other elements, back and forth.
+There is no one-way traffic of nutrition and energy in permaculture only 100% recycling and reuse again and again as in a natural habitat.

 It all depends on the fertility of the soil.
 A deep living soil must always be formed.
 It is the most important part of all permaculture projects.
 Crops do not grow on square meters land, crops are growing in cubic meters of soil.